cloudmesh/client/docs/source/commands/command_list.rst

 .. note:: not everything may be implemented yet.

-..todo:: image, flavor, vm all have empty data, if not refreshed/populated via other commands? quota, limits and usage not yet implemented (NOT valid command)
+.. warning:: image, flavor, vm all have empty data, if not refreshed/populated via other commands? quota, limits and usage not yet implemented (NOT valid command)